 - You receive a tax-free pension commencement lump sum but do not take an income

 - You receive a trivial commutation lump sum

 - You receive a small pots lump sum

 - You are in receipt of a scheme pension

 - You are in receipt of a lifetime annuity

 - After 6 April 2015, you take no more than the permitted maximum for capped drawdown from a pre-6 April 2015 drawdown pension fund.

-It is not possible for unused MPAA to be carried forward to future years.
 The rules around triggering the MPAA are complex and if you think they may apply to you, we recommend that you obtain professional financial or tax advice.

 Transfers in